lazarus171/FSS_Plugin_for_Brainstorm/README.md

 - When the process ends its job, two lines appear at the bottom of the Matlab Command Window: the first indicates which stopping criteria caused the algorithm to end, the second shows how much time was spent to reach the end.
 ![The Matlab screen at the end of the processing](/Images/040_process_end.PNG)

 - A new file is now available in the database explorer: the first part of the file's name stands for the extracted brain area, while the suffix "fss" means that the process has been applied.
+In the figure below there are 2 files, each one resulting from a different run.
 ![The new files resulting from the processing](/Images/050_new_files.png)

 - To visualize the signals distribution on the scalp, obtained through the FSS process, right-click on the new file, then click on the "EEG" item and finally on the "2D Disc" item as shown below.
 ![The new files resulting from the processing](/Images/060_visual_cmd.png)

-- If everything went well, you should see the scalp distribution of the extracted signals, as shown in the figure below.
+- If everything went well, you should see the scalp distribution of the extracted signals.
 ![The resulting visualization](/Images/070_final_view.png)